Common questions about using SimpleAML and meeting your AUSTRAC obligations.

 Staff vetting must be completed before appointment for anyone in a compliance role, and reviewed annually.

-You can also use Export Data to download a complete backup of all your data as a JSON file, which can be imported back into SimpleAML on any device.
+You can also use Export SimpleAML Data (JSON) in About & Support to download a complete backup of all your app data, which can be imported back into SimpleAML on any device at any time.

 ML — Money Laundering.
 Making illegally obtained money appear legitimate.
 For example a client using your trust account to layer funds from an undisclosed source.